jheerman/Satchmobile-Demo/README.md

 How this Demo Works
 ===============================

-This project was created to demonstrate how to render your Satchmo catalog natively using the RESTful Satchombile web service library.
+This project was created to demonstrate how to render your Satchmo catalog natively using the RESTful Satchmobile web service library.
 The mobile apps were written in Mono for Android (M4A)[5] and MonoTouch[6] using C#.

 References
 ===============================